apache/trafficserver/doc/developer-guide/api/functions/TSIOBufferReader.en.rst

    .. note:: The byte at the position of :arg:`reader` is in the block but is not necessarily the first byte of the block.

-:func:`TSIOBufferReadAvail` returns the number of bytes which :arg:`reader` could consume.
+:func:`TSIOBufferReaderAvail` returns the number of bytes which :arg:`reader` could consume.
 That is
       the number of bytes in the IO buffer starting at the current position of :arg:`reader`.

 :func:`TSIOBufferReaderIsAvailAtLeast` return ``true`` if the available number of bytes for
       :arg:`reader` is at least :arg:`nbytes`, ``false`` if not.
-This can be more efficient than :func:`TSIOBufferReadAvail` because the latter must walk all the IO buffer blocks in the IO buffer.
+This can be more efficient than :func:`TSIOBufferReaderAvail` because the latter must walk all the IO buffer blocks in the IO buffer.
 This function returns as soon as the return value can be determined.
 In particular a value of ``1`` for :arg:`nbytes` means only the first buffer block will be checked.